-Yellow fever virus (YFV) is a single-stranded RNA virus that belongs to the genus Flavivirus.
+Yellow fever (YF) virus is a single-stranded RNA virus that belongs to the genus Flavivirus.

-Vectorborne transmission occurs via the bite of an infected mosquito, primarily Aedes or Haemagogus spp.
+Vectorborne transmission of YF virus occurs via the bite of an infected mosquito, primarily Aedes or Haemagogus spp.
 Nonhuman and human primates are the main reservoirs of the virus, with anthroponotic (human-to-vector-to-human) transmission occurring.
-There are 3 transmission cycles for yellow fever: sylvatic (jungle), intermediate (savannah), and urban.
+There are 3 transmission cycles for YF virus: sylvatic (jungle), intermediate (savannah), and urban.

-- The sylvatic (jungle) cycle involves transmission of the virus between nonhuman primates and mosquito species found in the forest canopy.
-The virus is transmitted via mosquitoes from monkeys to humans when the humans encroach into the jungle during occupational or recreational activities.
+- The sylvatic (jungle) cycle involves transmission of virus between nonhuman primates and mosquito species found in forest canopy.
+Virus is transmitted via mosquitoes from monkeys to humans when occupational or recreational activities encroach into the jungle.

-- In Africa, an intermediate (savannah) cycle involves transmission of YFV from tree hole-breeding Aedes spp. to humans living or working in jungle border areas.
-In this cycle, the virus may be transmitted from monkeys to humans or from human to human via these mosquitoes.
+- In Africa, an intermediate (savannah) cycle involves transmission of YF virus from tree hole-breeding Aedes spp. to humans in jungle border areas.
+Virus may be transmitted from monkeys to humans or from human to human via these mosquitoes.

-- The urban cycle involves transmission of the virus between humans and peridomestic mosquitoes, primarily Ae. aegypti.
+- The urban cycle involves transmission of virus between humans and peridomestic mosquitoes, primarily Ae. aegypti.

-Humans infected with YFV experience the highest levels of viremia and can transmit the virus to mosquitoes shortly before onset of fever and for the first 3–5 days of illness.
+Humans infected with YF virus experience the highest levels of viremia shortly before onset of fever and for the first 3–5 days of illness, during which time they can transmit the virus to mosquitoes.
 Given the high level of viremia, bloodborne transmission theoretically can occur via transfusion or needlesticks.
-One case of perinatal transmission of wild-type YFV has been documented from a woman who developed symptoms of yellow fever 3 days before giving birth.
-The infant tested positive for YFV RNA and died of fulminant yellow fever on the 12th day of life.
+One case of perinatal transmission of wild-type YF virus has been documented from a woman who developed symptoms of YF, 3 days before giving birth.
+The infant tested positive for YF viral RNA and died of fulminant YF on the 12th day of life.

-Yellow fever occurs in sub-Saharan Africa and tropical South America, where it is endemic and intermittently epidemic (see Tables 3-22 and 3-23 for a list of countries with risk of YFV transmission).
-Most yellow fever disease in humans is due to sylvatic or intermediate transmission cycles.
-However, urban yellow fever occurs periodically in Africa and sporadically in the Americas.
-In areas of Africa with persistent circulation of YFV, natural immunity accumulates with age, and thus, infants and children are at highest risk for disease.
-In South America, yellow fever occurs most frequently in unimmunized young men who are exposed to mosquito vectors through their work in forested areas.
+YF occurs in sub-Saharan Africa and tropical South America, where it is endemic and intermittently epidemic (see Tables 4-23 and 4-24 for a list of countries with risk of YF virus transmission).
+Most YF disease in humans is due to sylvatic or intermediate transmission cycles.
+However, urban YF occurs periodically in Africa and sporadically in the Americas.
+In areas of Africa with persistent circulation of YF virus, natural immunity accumulates with age; consequently, infants and children are at highest risk for disease.
+In South America, YF occurs most frequently in unimmunized young men exposed to mosquito vectors through their work in forested areas.

-Table 3-22.
-Countries with risk of yellow fever virus (YFV) transmission1
+Table 4-23.
+Countries with risk of yellow fever (YF) virus transmission1